 According to legend, the Knights Templar discovered the greatest treasures of the world and were in charge of keeping them safe.

-Of course, all of this is speculation, but when visiting Rosslyn Chapel, it will make you wonder about the legitimacy.
+Of course, all of this is speculation, but when visiting Rosslyn Chapel, it will make you wonder about its legitimacy.

-While the theory of a connection between Rosslyn Chapel & the Knights Templar dates back before The Da Vinci Code by Dan Brown, & the popular movie of the same name, really stirred interest in the chapel.
+While the theory of a connection between Rosslyn Chapel & the Knights Templar dates back centuries, The Da Vinci Code, one of the most popular Dan Brown books (there is a famous movie of the same name) really stirred interest in the chapel.

-If you haven’t read the book or seen the movie, I suggest you do before you visit Rosslyn Chapel!
-It will make tour Rosslyn Chapel even more exciting!
+If you haven’t read the book or seen the movie, I suggest you do it before you visit Rosslyn Chapel!
+It will make the tour of Rosslyn Chapel even more exciting!

 Tom Hanks had this to say about his time filming in Rossyln Chapel,